 You should meet at least once to discuss the following action items.
-Think of critical thinking in career and workforce contexts.
-Mentors are encouraged to be open and discuss decisions, issues, and challenges that you face on a regular basis and how they make difficult decisions and overcome challenges.
+Help your mentee to think of critical thinking in career and workforce contexts.
+Be open and discuss decisions, issues, and challenges that you face on a regular basis and how you make difficult decisions and overcome challenges.